 Sauternes & Barsac

-Generally, the quality of tasted 2015s is below the 2014 vintage and, in many cases, below 2013 vintage too.
-But don't complain about the quality of sweet 2015 is just fine.
+Generally, the quality of tasted 2015s is below the 2014 vintage and, in many cases, below the 2013 vintage.
+But please don't worry about the quality because the 2015 vintage is just fine.

-Doisy Daëne - a big one, a lot of everything, like the sweetness of fruit and acidity, complexity, structure and length.
-Finishes with an acacia honey flavour.
+Doisy Daëne - a big one, a lot of everything, like the sweetness of fruit and acidity, complexity, structure, and length.
+Finishes with an acacia honey flavor.
 94p. de Fargues - similar, spicier.
 94p.
-Lafaurie Peyraguey - flavours of red grapefruit, sweet mandarines and oranges, discrete but fine acidity, well-constructed, refined with a long finish.
+Lafaurie Peyraguey - flavors of red grapefruit, sweet mandarines, oranges, discrete but fine acidity, well-constructed, refined with a long finish.
 Very pretty wine.
 94p.
-Rieussec - more heavy and sugary than the aforementioned wines, strong structure and marked acidity.
+Rieussec - more heavy and sugary than the above wines, strong structure, and marked acidity.
 94p.

-Coutet, Rayne Vigneau and Suduiraut - rich in botrytized aromas of grapefruit, splendid sweetness and corresponding acidity, fine structure and balance.
+Coutet, Rayne Vigneau, and Suduiraut - rich in botrytized aromas of grapefruit, splendid sweetness and corresponding acidity, fine structure, and balance.
 93+p.
-Caillou - surprisingly well-made wine with an intense nose of botrytized flavours (red grapefruit, mandarines and oranges), and fine acidity to support sweetness.
+Caillou - surprisingly well-made wine with an intense nose of botrytized flavors (red grapefruit, mandarines, and oranges) and fine acidity to support sweetness.
 Long honeyed finish.
 Doisy Vedrines - similar to Caillou.
 93p.
-De Malle, de Myrat, Sigalas Rabaud, Nairac and La Tour Blanche - a lot of pineapples, elegant with finesse, fine acidity and sweetness, complex and long.
+De Malle, de Myrat, Sigalas Rabaud, Nairac, and La Tour Blanche - a lot of pineapples, elegant with finesse, fine acidity and sweetness, complex and long.
 93p.

-Guiraud and Suau - significant pineapple flavour, aromatic, fine intensity on the palate, elegant and well-balanced.
+Guiraud and Suau - significant pineapple flavor, aromatic, fine intensity on the palate, elegant and well-balanced.
 92-93p.
-Clos Haut Peyraguey, Filhot, Lamothe Despujols and Rabaud Promis - similar quality as Guiraud and Suau, a bit lighter.
+Clos Haut Peyraguey, Filhot, Lamothe Despujols, and Rabaud Promis - similar quality as Guiraud and Suau, a bit lighter.
 92p.
-Bastor Lamontagne and Romer du Hayot - also here pineapple flavour, very good intensity and concentration, acidity, well-supporting sweetness, acacia honey finish.
+Bastor Lamontagne and Romer du Hayot - also here pineapple flavor, fine intensity and concentration, acidity, well-supporting sweetness, acacia honey finish.
 91-92p.

-D'Arche, Broustet and Romer - very good effort, nice load of botrytized flavours as f.i. pineapple and red grapefruit.
-Very good acidity and a sweet finish.
+D'Arche, Broustet, and Romer - very good effort, nice load of botrytized flavors as f.i. pineapple and red grapefruit.
+Fine acidity and a sweet finish.
 91p.

 -----